computingfor/computingfor.github.io/src/content/post/class15.md

 slug = "class15"
 +++

+### Schedule

+There is a new [News Discussion](https://canvas.its.virginia.edu/courses/93745/discussion_topics/377720), with a bit more structure than the previous one.
+For students with an odd number in your UVA ID, the article post should be done before Tuesday's class (March 19).

 ### Recommended Readings

 These two chapters from my book, [_Introduction to Computing: Explorations in Language, Logic, and Machines_](https://computingbook.org/), are recommended readings that align closely with what we did in class: